gnuvince/sorting-algorithms/README.md

 -----------

 * Add command-line option to select different types of elements (floats, strings)
+* Add command-line option to generate charts of the running times.
-* Implement other algorithms (heapsort, timsort, etc.)
+* Implement other algorithms (timsort, introsort etc.)
 * Add a test suite to make sure that all sorting algorithms are correct